banago/PHPloy/readme.md

 OR

-You can add a symlink/symbolic link to `phploy.phar` in your `/usr/local/bin`, that way you can still update PHPloy, and you won't have to copy/paste new files everytime.
+You can add a symlink/symbolic link to `phploy.phar` in your `/usr/local/bin`, that way you can still update PHPloy, and you won't have to copy/paste new files every time.

 You can create the symlink very easy with this command:
 `sudo ln -s ~/PHPloy/bin/phploy.phar /usr/local/bin/phploy`